Summary

 Pricing Strategy in Feature Comparisons

 Price placement requires careful thought.
-According to Nielsen Norman Group, users looking to buy might filter out options slightly above budget.
+Research shows users looking to buy might filter out options slightly above budget.
 This happens even if they're only marginally more expensive.

 If your product costs more, lead with value-focused features before showing price.
 If you're the budget option, make price prominent.
 But include enough features to justify the savings.